-Section 4: The Executive Board, corresponding to a Board of Directors, shall have the following authority and duty:
+Section 4: The Executive Board, shall have the following authority and duty:

 a.
 To review the current local, state, and national political developments and to consider the effect that any of same will have on the Club and proposed activity of the Club in regard to advancing the Club’s purposes.